 Completely Free:

-Taking a cyber security course free doesn't mean settling for low quality.
+Taking a free cybersecurity course doesn't mean settling for low quality.
 These programs are genuinely strong.

 Here's where most people get confused.
 They try to learn everything and master nothing.
 I made this mistake early in my career.